Caioth1209/Cardafast/README.md

-# Cardápio Digital
+# Digital Menu
-Esse sistema é um cardápio digital não responsivo onde donos de restaurante podem criar suas contas, cadastrar seus produtos, receber pedidos, receber avaliações dos seus pedidos, ver o relatório dos pedidos realizados no seu restaurante e relatorio das avaliações e clientes podem criar suas contas, fazer pedidos, fazer avaliações dos pedidos realizados, ver o relatório dos seus pedidos e também das suas avaliações.
+This project is a non-responsive digital menu where restaurant owners can create their accounts, register their products, take orders, receive customer order reviews, and see the order and review report.
+Customers can create their accounts, place orders at registered restaurants, review orders and see the orders and reviews report.

-Tecnologias:
+Technologies:
-- Linguagem javaEE com o conceito MVC e POO usando JSP e JPA.
+- JavaEE with MVC pattern and OOP using JSP e JPA.
-- Banco de dados MYSQL
+- MYSQL Database.
-- Interação feita com HTML, CSS e JS.
+- HTML, CSS and JAVASCRIPT